Mark T. Pittman

 Mark Timothy Pittman (born 1975) is a United States district judge of the United States District Court for the Northern District of Texas and former judge of the Texas Court of Appeals.
+He was appointed by President Donald Trump in 2019.

 Early life and education

 Pittman was born in Big Spring, Texas.
-He received his Bachelor of Arts, magna cum laude, from Texas A&M University and his Juris Doctor from The University of Texas School of Law.
+He received his Bachelor of Arts, magna cum laude, in political science from Texas A&M University and his Juris Doctor from The University of Texas School of Law.

 Legal career

 After graduating from law school, Pittman clerked for Judge Eldon Brooks Mahon of the United States District Court for the Northern District of Texas.
-He then worked as an associate at Kelly, Hart & Hallman LLP.
+He then worked as an associate at Kelly, Hart & Hallman LLP in Fort Worth.
 From 2004 to 2007, Pittman was a trial attorney in the Commercial Litigation Branch of the United States Department of Justice Civil Division.
 Pittman then served as an Assistant United States Attorney for the Northern District of Texas.
 Pittman later worked as a Senior Attorney at the Federal Deposit Insurance Corporation.
 Before becoming a judge, Pittman was an enforcement attorney with the United States Securities and Exchange Commission in Fort Worth.

 Judicial career

 State judicial service

-Pittman was a judge on the State's 352nd District Court, based in Fort Worth, Texas.
-In 2017, he was appointed by Governor Greg Abbott to be a justice of Texas's Second Court of Appeals.
+Pittman was a judge on the State's 352nd District Court, based in Tarrant County.
+In 2017, he was appointed by Texas Governor Greg Abbott to be a justice of Texas's Second Court of Appeals.
 He served in that capacity until he was appointed a federal judge in 2019.

 Federal judicial service

 On January 16, 2019, President Donald Trump announced his intent to nominate Pittman to serve as a United States district judge for the United States District Court for the Northern District of Texas.
 On January 17, 2019, his nomination was sent to the Senate.
 President Trump nominated Pittman to a seat vacated by John H. McBryde, who assumed senior status on October 9, 2018.
 On March 5, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On April 4, 2019, his nomination was reported out of committee by a 12–10 vote.
-On July 30, 2019, the Senate voted 54–34 to invoke cloture on his nomination.
+On July 30, 2019, the Senate invoked cloture on his nomination by a 54–34 vote.
 On July 31, 2019, his nomination was confirmed by a 54–36 vote.
 He received his judicial commission on August 5, 2019.
+He was sworn into office on August 8, 2019.